folkenrothk/DataAbstraction-objectProcessing/writing/reflection.md

     self.email = email
 ```

-This segment of code is a the double underscore (dunder) init function of the class Person.
+This segment of code is the double underscore (dunder) init function of the class Person.
 This function will run defaultly when the class Person is called.
-The function take in itself and 5 strings (one for name, country, phone number, job, and email) as input.
+The function takes in itself and 5 strings (one for name, country, phone number, job, and email) as input.
 This acts as the constructor of the class.
-It label each of these actual parameters as its own attributes.
+It labels each of these actual parameters as its own attributes.
 This functions similarly to dictionaries.
 When we refer to a specific person, it has these attributes that we can search for within itself by calling its job or phone number.

 ### Describe in detail how the provided source code works